2 min read

 Private mortgage insurance, or PMI, is a type of mortgage insurance many home buyers pay when they purchase real estate with a conventional loan.
 However, there are ways to avoid PMI or lessen the length of time you pay into private mortgage insurance.

 Save for a 20% down paymentIf you have enough time, start saving to secure that down payment.
 Knowing that you don’t have to pay for PMI will help out tremendously in estimating your upfront costs.

 Pay extra mortgage payments upfrontIf you can pay additional mortgage payments and increase the stake in your home, you will increase your percent equity and meet the 20% quicker.
 Once you hit that threshold, you can request your mortgage lender to cancel your PMI.

 RefinanceAfter a few years of payments on your original loan, you may be able to refinance and remove your PMI payments.
 With a refinancing, you will use your home’s current value rather than the original value and purchase price.
 This takes into account the movement in the market and any home equity you may have already put into the home, which may eliminate your PMI payments completely.

-Get a fresh appraisal of the value of your home.
+Get a new appraisalGet a fresh appraisal of the value of your home.
 Your property value could increase, say, if it's been a hot housing market where you live.
 This could mean your home's value no longer necessitates a PMI monthly payment.
 Talk with your lender.

 Cancel your PMI once you hit 78%The Homeowners Protection Act of 1998 requires lenders to automatically terminate PMI once the homeowner reaches a 78% loan-to-value ratio (LTV).
 This is based on the lesser of the purchase price or the original appraised value from the date of purchase or refinance.